flare-foundation/flare-tx-sdk/README.md

 ```
 The object of type `AfterTxConfirmation` contains the properties:
 - `txType` the [code](src/network/txtype.ts) of the transaction type;
-- `txId` the id of the sumitted transaction in the hexadecimal encoding;
+- `txId` the id of the submitted transaction in the hexadecimal encoding;
 - `txStatus` the status of the transaction: true if accepted and false if rejected.

 ## Background